eProsima/Discovery-Server/README.md

          Participant client4 1.f.1.30.ac.12.0.0.5.0.0.0|0.0.1.c1
 ```

-Here we see how all participants reported the discovery of all others.
-Note that because there is no fast-RTPS discovery callback from a participant to report its own discovery no participant reports itself.
-This must be taken into account whenever a snapshot is checked.
-The participants discover themselves when they created a publisher or subscriber because there are callbacks associated for those cases.
+Here we see how all participants reported the discovery of all the others.
+Note that, because there is no fast-RTPS discovery callback from a participant to report its own discovery, participants do not report themselves.
+This must be taken into account when a snapshot is checked.
+Note, however, that participants do discover themselves when they create a publisher or subscriber, because there are callbacks associated for those cases.

 ### test_2_PDP_TCP.xml

- Resembles the previous one but uses TCP transport instead of the default UDP one.
-A single server is created which manages the discovery info of four clients.
-The server prefix and listening ports are given in the profiles: **TCP server** and **TCP client**.
-A snapshot is taken at 3 seconds to assess all clients are aware of each other existence.
+ Resembles the previous scenario but uses TCP transport instead of the default UDP one.
+A single server manages the discovery info of four clients.
+The server prefix and listening ports are given in the profiles **TCP server** and **TCP client**.
+A snapshot is taken after 3 seconds to assess that all clients are aware of the existence of each other.

  Specific transport descriptor must be created for server and clients: